Beautiful Gardens of Provence: Visitor Guide

 Les Jardins d’Albertas is a beautiful garden in Provence owned by the Albertas family.
 It is located just a few minutes outside Aix-en-Provence in Bouc-Bel-Air, a town built on a small hill (bouc).

-Since their creation around 1640, the garden has remained almost identical over the centuries.
+Since their creation around 1640, the gardens have remained almost identical over the centuries.
 What began as a vegetable garden with small ornamental buildings later developed into a highly structured estate with four terraces, statues, ponds, and fountains.
-The garden contains Provençal flowers and plants but has an Italian Renaissance style, making the estate unique in the area.
+The garden features Provençal flowers and plants, but it has an Italian Renaissance style, making the estate unique in the area.
 Interestingly, due to the clever engineering of the period, the “plumbing” from the natural springs that supply water to the decorative ponds and fountains is hidden so as not to disturb the beautiful scenery.

 Jardins d’Albertas Bouc-Bel-Air Provence